thegedge/personal-site/_posts/dev/2013/2013-12-02-lets-tri-to-speed-things-up.md

 One aspect of performance when it comes to graphics is the number of triangles you're pushing to the GPU.
-If you're trying to draw 10k triangles, it's likely &emdash; but not necessarily &emdash; more performant than trying to draw a million triangles.
+If you're trying to draw 10k triangles, it's likely &mdash; but not necessarily &mdash; more performant than trying to draw a million triangles.
 Take all of this with a grain of salt though; you can draw 10k triangles inefficiently.
 Another big aspect in performance is the number of fragments generated.